cisco/exact-capture/docs/src/modify.md

 # Configuration

-Options which operate on the fields of a header are to be supplied in the form "filter,modify".
-For example, if Exact Modify should filter a capture such that only packets with the SRC IP of 1.1.1.1 are present written to the output, it should be invoked with the `--src-ip 1.1.1.1` option.
+Options which operate on the fields of a header are to be supplied in the form <code>filter,modify</code>.

-If the user wishes to modify all packets which have the SRC IP 1.1.1.1 to produce an output where the SRC IP becomes 2.2.2.2, it should be invoked with the
+For example, if Exact PCAP Modify should filter a capture such that only packets with the SRC IP of 1.1.1.1 are present written to the output, it should be invoked with the `--src-ip 1.1.1.1` option.

-`--src-ip 1.1.1.1,2.2.2.2` option.
+If the user wishes to modify all packets which have the SRC IP 1.1.1.1 to produce an output where the SRC IP becomes 2.2.2.2, it should be invoked with the `--src-ip 1.1.1.1,2.2.2.2` option.

-When multiple filters are used, packets will need to match all of the specified filters to be present in the output capture.
+When multiple filters are used, packets will need to match **all** of the specified filters to be present in the output capture.

 The following table lists all commands available: